If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 This issue had a special extra Bullfrog demo CD with beta demos of Genewars, Syndicate Wars and Dungeon Keeper on it.
 It also included short interview videos with Bullfrog's Peter Molyneux discussing all the games on the disc.
 Here Molyneux talks about the origins of Genewars and how it was originally started development way back in 1989 - what was already seven years in the past at the point the game was released.

-In 1995 Bullfrog released a pack of lose screenshot and a simplistic manual viewer previewing their in-development games called Forthcoming Products From Bullfrog Productions.
+In 1995 Bullfrog released a simplistic manual viewer program previewing their in-development games called Forthcoming Products From Bullfrog Productions.
 This was released on the cover disc of PC Player magazine in various countries, most notably with the June 1995 issue of the German PC Player magazine.
-Found on the internet it contains screenshots of games in development by Bullfrog in 1995/96, including Dungeon Keeper, Theme Hospital, Syndicate Wars, Creation, and others.
-Genewars is included in this pack with some early screenshots, including from the stage when it was called "Biosphere".
-The archive consists of a directory full of these images in various formats, and a second "catalog" DOS executable that contains more images and basic explanatory text.
+Found on the internet it consists of a preview of official Bullfrog screenshots of games in development in 1995/96, including Dungeon Keeper, Theme Hospital, Syndicate Wars, Creation, and others.
+Genewars is included from the last design iteration where it was still called Biosphere.

 Genewars-BiosphereLogo.png